Misterblue/os-webrtc-janus/README.md

 This directs both spatial and non-spatial voice to the grid service connector and `WebRtcVoiceServerURI` points to the configured Robust grid service.

-This is no need for a `[JanusWebRtcVoice]` section because all that is handled by the grid services.
+There is no need for a `[JanusWebRtcVoice]` section because all that is handled by the grid services.

 #### Local Simulator Janus Service